 Recommended text: Brukner, P.et al (2017) Brukner & Khan's Clinical Sports Medicine.
 Volume 1.
 5th Edition.
 McGraw-Hill.
 ISBN 9781743761380

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Information literacy,

 View more information about Otago's graduate attributes.

 Students who successfully complete this paper should be highly competent in:

-- Relating known patho-anatomical, neurophysiological and biomechanical bases to the assessment and rehabilitation of persons with injuries related to sports, exercise and physical activity;
+- Relating person-centered, biomechanical, neurophysiological and pathoanatomical bases to the assessment and rehabilitation of persons with injuries related to sports, exercise and physical activity;

-- Developing an advanced level of knowledge and practical skills of current injury prevention strategies for specific sports codes;
+- Developing an advanced level of knowledge and clinical skills of current injury risk management and rehabilitation strategies for specific sports codes;

-- Discussing the role of the sports physiotherapist in the context of a multidisciplinary team.
+- Discussing the ethical issues relating to role of the sports physiotherapist in the context of a multidisciplinary health and performance team.